sabarasaba/wedding/README.md

 * [ ] Dataflow ain't great
 * [ ] Css is messy
 * [ ] Add inline validation instead of general validation

+Add select box separators and when selecting an option add a preset value (food, chicken, veggies) Add a please choose your food line for invitee.